• Home

 c.
 Be sure to pick out a perfect specimen, then select the others as similar to it as possible.
 Never mix specimens of different maturity.

 d.
-Protect from dirt, disease, infection and mechanical damage.
+Protect from dirt, disease, infection & mechanical damage.
 Select specimens that are perfect & show no blemishes.

 e.
-Condition and maturity.
+Condition & maturity.
 Be sure that exhibits are of high quality.

 f.
 Potatoes should not be washed.
 Remove soil using a soft cloth or brush.